What is a dental implant?

 Evaluation for Dental Implants

-If you feel implant dentistry is the choice for you, we ask that you undergo a dental/radiographic examination and health history.
-During these visits, your specific needs and considerations will be addressed by either Dr. Jill Colson and Dr. Chad Colson.
+If you feel implant dentistry is the choice for you, we ask that you undergo a dental/radiographic examination and a review of health history.
+During these visits, your specific needs and considerations will be addressed by Dr. Chad Colson.
 Your questions and concerns are important to us, and our team will work with you very closely to help make your procedure a success.

 Dental Implant Procedure

-For most patients, the placement of dental implants involves two surgical procedures.
-First, implants are placed within your jawbone.
+Initially, Dr. Chad Colson places the implants within your jawbone.
 During the first three to six months following surgery, the implants are beneath the surface of the gums, gradually bonding with the jawbone.
 It is best to avoid function or chewing in the vicinity of the implant surgery whilst the bone forms around the implant.
 Depending on your needs, a temporary tooth replacement may be an option for you during the healing phase.